-The City of Kingston required an archaeological assessment as part of the Official Plan amendment and rezoning process.
+An archaeological assessment was required by the Ministry of Natural Resources for expansion of the quarry and by the City of Kingston as part of the Official Plan amendment and rezoning process.
 The Stage 1 archaeological assessment of the property, conducted by Ground Truth Archaeology in 2010 under PIF P246-040-2010, recommended a Stage 2 assessment of the entire property.

-The current archaeological assessment was conducted for an application of subdivision (Figure 5).
-The legislation triggering the assessment is the Planning Act.
-The City of Kingston is the approval authority for this application.
+The current archaeological assessment was conducted for an application for quarry extension (Figure 6).
+The legislation triggering the assessment is the Aggregate Resource Act and the Planning Act.
+The Ministry of Natural Resources and the City of Kingston are the approval authorities for this application.
 Permission to access the property, conduct archaeological fieldwork and remove artifacts was given by Ken Bangma of the Cruickshank Group prior to the start of archaeological fieldwork.